fmr-llc/jive-accordion/README.md

 Prerequisite
 ------------
 The [Content Lookup](https://github.com/fmr-llc/jive-content-lookup) widget installation has essential parts of setting up this widget project.
-Make sure to install this widget prior to the accordion installation.
+Make sure to install the Content Lookup widget prior to the Accordion widget installation.

 Upload Libraries
 ----------------